ScaffoldRust/SRust-Soroban-examples/soroban/contracts/clinical-trial-data-verifier/README.md

 3. Document all public functions
 4. Follow Rust/Soroban best practices

-## License

-This project is licensed under MIT License.

 ## Disclaimer

 This smart contract is provided for educational and development purposes.
 For production use in clinical trials, ensure compliance with all applicable regulations (FDA, EMA, ICH-GCP, HIPAA, GDPR, etc.) and conduct thorough security audits.

-## Support

-For issues, questions, or contributions, please open an issue on the repository.